Brooklyn, New South Wales: Kangaroo Point

-The southern ends of the Pacific Motorway (M1) Brooklyn Bridge and the Pacific Highway Peats Ferry Bridge across the Hawkesbury River are located at Kangaroo Point.
+The southern ends of the Pacific Motorway (M1) Hawkesbury Bridge and the Pacific Highway Peats Ferry Bridge across the Hawkesbury River are located at Kangaroo Point.
 It has been termed "the entrance to Sydney" by those commuting from the north.
 The first Australian five-pound note included a picture of Kangaroo Point.
 In 2012 Hornsby Shire Council undertook building work to construct viewing platforms and recreational areas.